dashankjoshi/Joshi-Husain/data/raw/README.md

 This folder is for the raw datasets used in the project.

 Files:
-- `weather_2019.csv`: NOAA Global Hourly weather dataset.
+- `weather_2019.csv`: NOAA Global Hourly weather dataset stored in this folder.
-- `flights_2019.csv`: BTS Airline On-Time Performance dataset.
+- `flights_2019.csv`: BTS Airline On-Time Performance dataset stored externally through Box due to file size.
+Download instructions are below.

 ## Flight Dataset